-The NABERS Waste Rating and Verification both use three types of audits to improve the rating's accuracy: an audit of contamination rates for recycling streams, a bin density audits to determine site-specific weight values, and a composition audit to determine material splits for mixed waste bins.
-The first two audits increase data certainty for a specific building, which improves the data quality score for a waste rating or verification.
-The third one increases is required for the Material Recovery Score for a building.
+The NABERS Waste Rating and Verification both use three types of audits to improve the rating's accuracy: an audit of contamination rates for recycling streams, a bin density audit to determine site-specific weight values, and a composition audit to determine material splits for mixed waste bins.
+The first two audits increase data certainty for a specific building, which improves the data quality score for a NABERS Waste Rating or Verification.
+The third one is required for the Material Recovery Score for a building.